 More than a third of retirees enjoy a steady stream of pension payments in retirement.
 Do your research to find out whether Dad or Mom had a pension.

 5. Retirement or Savings Accounts

 Many people have a 401(k), IRA, savings account or similar type of retirement account to help fund their golden years.
 Check with your parents or their financial advisor to find out whether there’s any money remaining in these accounts.

 Social Security is the most common way Americans pay for retirement and 61% of retirees say it is a major source of their annual income, says U.S. News and World Report.
 Find out if your parents’ get social security and how much can help contribute to their senior living care.

 Medicaid is the foremost government assistance program paying for long-term care for people who can’t afford it on their own.
 It is administered cooperatively by the federal government and states.
 While the majority of its funding comes from the federal government, each state has some discretion in its individual rules, regulations and eligibility requirements.

 There are a number of qualifiers to be eligible for Medicaid:

 - A senior has to put almost all of his or her existing assets towards care

-- Low income seniors need to have medical or care expenses that are higher than income
+- Low-income seniors need to have care or medical expenses that are higher than income

 - If a married couple wants to qualify for Medicaid, the couple does not need to have exhausted all financial resources